jayoharedee/comp1231/labs/week-12/cookies/index.md

 ## Reading Cookies
 Reading cookies is really simple, you just reference `document.cookie` to see what's in store.
 If you need something specific, you can use one of the many String methods like `.find()`.

-Now, if you wanted a nice utility method to set cookies from [Javascript Info](https://javascript.info), they havbe a document showing an elegant solution for setting cookies.
+Now, if you wanted a nice utility method to set cookies, [Javascript Info](https://javascript.info/cookies), have a document showing a number of helper methods when dealing with cookies.

+Here we can set a cookie:

 ```js
 function setCookie(name, value, options = {}) {